-In 1968 they had the hit “Give it Away” on the Brunswick label.
+In 1968, the black male singers had the hit “Give it Away” on the Brunswick label.
 It was on Billboard as #10.
 Next was the million selling Gold record, “Have You Seen Her” and “Oh Girl” that went #1, sold a million and went gold.
 In 1973 the group shattered but kept touring.
 In 2004 Beyonce remade some of their hits.
 In 2005, Eugene Record died.
 Their material burned in the 2008 Universal Studio fire.
 Then in 2010 Lester died.
 2021 is the year The Chi Lites are scheduled to be honored with stars on the Hollywood Walk of Fame.

 Their first one was “Check it Out”, followed up by 1974’s #1 R&B hit.
 “She’s Gone”.
 Then the Top 40 Pop album, In the City with the #1 smash single, “It Only Takes a Minute”.
 In ’76 it was “Heaven Must be Missing an Angel” and “Don’t Take Away the Music” and 1977 gave us “Whodunit”, but Tavares was being viewed now as a disco group.